 Our Ann Arbor probate attorneys walk clients through the probate process with an informative and educational approach, ensuring our clients are comfortable to make decisions and have a full understanding of their rights and obligations along the way

 Probate is the process a court uses to supervise a deceased person’s estate.
 At times, it can be costly and time-consuming, so many people consult with an estate planning attorney to try to avoid the probate process.
 Our attorneys can discuss with you the various and often free or inexpensive ways that you can avoid probate for many of your assets.

-The short answer, is maybe.
-For many estates, you may be able to save your loved ones from the expense, time, and headaches that probate can cause by establishing a solid estate plan designed to avoid probate.
+The short answer is maybe.
+For many estates, you may be able to save your loved ones from the expense, time, and headaches by establishing a solid estate plan designed to avoid probate.
 But there are always exceptions to the rule.
-For a few people, their probate assets may be small enough that a unique procedure for small estates can be used that is quicker and easier than typical probate.
+For a few people, their assets may be small enough that a unique procedure for small estates can be used that is quicker and easier than typical probate.

 Additionally, some assets may be easily handled through the probate process, while others may not.
 Thus, it is important to consult with someone who is knowledgeable about the subject of probate law to help guide you through the considerations.

 The probate process can be a daunting experience for anyone.
 You may have questions about how to access estate accounts, how to prepare an inventory, what should you do about creditors, how long the process will take, and whether you can charge for your time.
 For these and many other questions surrounding the process, the best advice is to seek the assistance of someone knowledgeable in probate law.
 In most situations, the fee associated with seeking help from an experienced attorney can be reimbursed from the estate.
 Our lawyers are here to help you and to make sure the job is done properly, so you can minimize risk to yourself.